jubaglio/n3loxs/README.md

 `Q`

-The value, in GeV, for the virtuality of the gauge bosons in the Drell-Yan processes (not relevant for Higgs-strahlung processes nor for bbH production).
+The value, in GeV, for the virtuality of the gauge bosons in the Drell-Yan processes (neither relevant for Higgs-strahlung processes nor for bbH and ggH productions).
 Default: `100.0`.

 ---